dragosroua/CellKit/README.md

 A comprehensive, production-ready Swift package that provides a unified, highly configurable table view cell system for iOS apps.
 CellKit replaces multiple specialized cell classes with a single, parametric solution that supports 0-3 configurable metadata views with automatic date formatting.

+## Origin Story

+CellKit was born from real-world necessity.
+Originally developed and extensively refined within [addTaskManager](https://itunes.apple.com/app/apple-store/id1492487688?mt=8), a productivity app based on the Assess - Decide - Do framework, where it powers thousands of task list interactions daily.
+Through continuous use and iteration in a production environment, CellKit evolved from a simple cell component into a robust, feature-complete solution.
+The decision to extract and open-source CellKit came from recognizing that many iOS developers face the same challenge: managing multiple specialized table view cells across their apps.
+What started as an internal solution has now become a universal tool for the iOS development community.

 ## Features

 ### 🏗️ Unified Cell Architecture